 First of all, if you’re reading this, you may have some soggy problems on your hands — sorry to hear it!
 Maybe you have groundwater issues.
 Perhaps surface water is your pain point.
 So a drain is in your future.
 But what kind?
-French, trench, slit or swale?
+French drain vs trench drain?
 And how is anybody supposed to know the difference?

 The main difference between the two is that French drains capture and remove groundwater while trench drains quickly remove surface water before it can saturate the ground.